NeLLi-team/gvclass/README.md

 database version, checks Zenodo for the latest published version, and offers to update with `yes` as the default response in interactive sessions.

+## What's New in v1.4.1

+- **Sensitive HMM Filtering Default**: GVClass now enables the `1e-5` pyhmmer sensitivity mode by default in the shipped configuration and deployment templates.
+- **Duplicate Marker Counts Fixed**: Repeated hits from the same protein to the same marker model are now collapsed before writing filtered HMM outputs and marker count tables.
+- **Summary Metrics Corrected**: Downstream marker summaries now inherit the corrected per-protein-per-model counts, preventing inflated GVOG and related totals in sensitive-mode runs.
+- **Software Version Bump**: The software release is now `v1.4.1` while the runtime resource bundle remains `v1.4.0`.

 ## What's New in v1.4.0

 - **Trained Contamination Model Default**: `estimated_contamination` now comes from the shipped trained contamination bundle instead of the rule-based score.